diwakarindoria/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [![Turn right ahead](new_images/g6.jpg)](new_images/g6.jpg)
 [![Keep left](new_images/g7.jpg)](new_images/g7.jpg)

 I applied the trained model over all images that found on web.
-Out of 7 images, 5 images predicted correct and 2 images predicted wrong but their probability differene betweeen right and wrong was less.
+Out of 7 images, 5 images predicted correct and 2 images predicted wrong.

 #### 2. Model's predictions on these new traffic signs.